Google wants you to experiment with its new photo apps

 Related: The paranoid-parent's guide to sharing photos of your kids

-The final app, called Scubbies, is a playful way to speed up and slow down your videos.
+The final app, called Scrubbies, is a playful way to speed up and slow down your videos.

 After you shoot a video clip, you can use two fingers to make unique loops that go fast and slow -- or forward and back in time.
 Available on iOS only, the app is great for Instagram or Snap stories.